-- Rights of the individual
+- > Rights of the individual

-- Equality of individuals independent of gender, race, religion or personal preferences
+- > Equality of individuals independent of gender, race, religion or personal preferences

-- Independence
+- > Independence

-- Punctuality
+- > Punctuality

-- Politeness.
+- > Politeness.

-Smoking/Vaping
+Smoking

-It is illegal to smoke or use e-cigarettes (vaping) in any public building in Australia, including toilets and fire escape stairs.
-If you wish to smoke/vape, it is polite to be at least four metres away from building entrances, and you must put all cigarette butts/vaping cartridges in a bin.
-If you set off a fire alarm in the building by smoking/vaping, you will be liable for the costs, e.g. Metropolitan Fire Service call out fees.
-It is illegal for anyone under the age of 18 to purchase cigarettes/ecigarettes in Australia.
+It is illegal to smoke in any public building in Australia, including toilets and fire stairs.
+If you wish to smoke, it is polite to be at least four metres away from building entrances, and you must put all cigarette butts in a bin.
+If you set off a fire alarm in the building by smoking, you will be liable for the costs, e.g. Metropolitan Fire Service call out fees.
+It is illegal for anyone under the age of 18 to purchase cigarettes in Australia.
 All drugs and alcohol are strictly prohibited in the College.